-Here’s the real about planners: They aren’t going to look like the ones you see on Pinterest, and they aren’t supposed to!
+Here’s the reality about planners: They aren’t going to look like the ones you see on Pinterest, and they aren’t supposed to!

-It’s one thing to use some fancy pens to make it fun… it’s another matter entirely if you spend hours designing each page and teaching yourself calligraphy.
+It’s one thing to use fancy gel pens to make it fun… it’s another matter entirely if you spend hours designing each page and teaching yourself the art of calligraphy.
 How you use your planner should be sustainable, meaning it’s easy enough to do on a bad day.
 Getting too hung up on your handwriting or that one word you scribbled out isn’t helping you.